abarciauskas-bgse/womens-codesprint/README.md

 Code for [Women's CodeSprint](https://www.hackerrank.com/contests/womens-codesprint/challenges)

-Complete solutions to challenge 1 and 2 and completion of challenge 4 (annual car race) but failed on some (unknown) test cases.
+Complete solutions to challenge 1 and 2.
+Solution to challenge 4 (annual car race) failed on some test cases.